-AJ Gonzalez, a member of the San José State University NAfME Collegiate chapter, helped organize department-wide town halls, hosted a state-wide advocacy summit that drew in students from other California NAfME Collegiate chapters, and launched a series of panel discussions entitled “Hear Me” to amplify marginalized voices.
+AJ Gonzales, a member of the San José State University NAfME Collegiate chapter, helped organize department-wide town halls, hosted a state-wide advocacy summit that drew in students from other California NAfME Collegiate chapters, and launched a series of panel discussions entitled “Hear Me” to amplify marginalized voices.
 AJ served as Chair of his chapter’s newly formed Advocacy Committee, which was launched in fall 2020 to address issues around equity and inclusion.
 He also serves as a peer mentor, helps run events sponsored by the chapter and CMEA, recruits students into the chapter, and presented a session at the California All-State Music Educators Conference entitled “From the Closet to the Band Room: A Future Music Educator’s Outlook on Inclusivity in the Music Room.”

 - Morgan Beaton, Nazareth College, Rochester, New York